President of the United Nations General Assembly: Vice-presidents

 In addition to the president, a slate of 21 vice-presidents are elected for each General Assembly session.
-The vice-presidents have the same powers and duties as the president, and the president may designate one of them to cover his absence from any meeting or part thereof.
+The vice-presidents have the same powers and duties as the president, and the president may designate one of them to cover his or her absence from any meeting or part thereof.
+The seats are distributed under a pattern set by resolution 33/138 of 1978: six for African states, four for Asian states, one for Eastern European states, three for Latin American and Caribbean states, two for Western European and other states, and one each for the five permanent members of the Security Council.